ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/ClangFormat.md

 `clang-format` is a set of tools to format your codebase based on given styles (or styles created by the user in a config file).
 It can be used for the following languages: C/C++/Java/JavaScript/JSON/Objective-C/Protobuf/C#.
 It is a project of [LLVM](https://llvm.org/).
 More in depth information about the actual documentation can be found [here](https://clang.llvm.org/docs/ClangFormat.html).

-In this project, we have implemented two ways to format C++ code - one manual and one using git hooks.
+In this project, we have implemented two ways to format C++ code.
+One way is a manual implementation with a bash script, the other is automatically on git commits using git hooks.

 ## Format using a bash script